 The subsidies enjoyed by the nuclear industry invite legal challenge.
 But the first step along that road is making a formal complaint to the European Commission, following the procedures that have been established under EU competition law.

-Here, in reverse order by date, are complaints to the European Commission that we have made.
+Here, in reverse order by date, are news about possible legal actions or petitions, and complaints to the European Commission that we have made.

 Energy Fair has submitted a second formal complaint to the Directorate General for Competition of the European Commission about unlawful state aid for nuclear power and constraint on trade (Details from the Commission: Reference number: SA.32626(2011/CP).
 Title: Alleged subsidies to nuclear power operators in the